timgit/pg-boss/docs/readme.md

 ## `send()`

-Creates a new job and resolves the job's unique identifier (uuid).
+Creates a new job and returns the job id.

 > `send()` will resolve a `null` for job id under some use cases when using unique jobs or throttling (see below).
 These options are always opt-in on the send side and therefore don't result in a promise rejection.